CESNET/Nemea-Detectors/smtp_spam_detector/README.md

 otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.
 ```

 ### 7.2 Acknowledgments

-This was supported by the CTU grant No. SGS17/212/OHK3/3T/18 funded by internal grant of CTU of Prague.
+This work was supported by the internal grant of CTU in Prague No. SGS17/212/OHK3/3T/18.